 Axon: that acts as an output layer.

 Input x1, x2, x3 which contains information in association with weights w1, w2, w3 acts as input layer and is stored in a matrice form known as hidden layers.
-Further in the structure ∑ shows the activation function which acts as a decision-maker and allows only certain useful information to fire forward further in the network towards the output layer.
+Further in the structure ∑ shows the activation function which acts as a decision-maker and allows only certain user information to fire forward further in the network towards the output layer.

 Here, the activation function decides which feature or information to fire forward towards output in order to minimize error.
 Generally, the sigmoid function or softmax is seen to be preferred by data scientists and machine learning engineers.